Competitive prices for top quality

 1. What is Scabiosa?

-Scabiosa, or scabiosa, is an elegant and long-flowering plant known for its unique flower heads with a spherical "pincushion" center surrounded by delicate petals.
+Scabiosa, or dove's-foot, is an elegant and long-flowering plant known for its unique flower heads with a spherical 'pincushion' center surrounded by delicate petals.

-There are both annual ( Scabiosa atropurpurea ) and perennial ( Scabiosa caucasica ) varieties.
-This means you can choose varieties that bloom for one season or those that recur for several years.
+There are both annual (Scabiosa atropurpurea) and perennial (Scabiosa caucasica) species.
+This means you can choose varieties that bloom for one season, or varieties that return for several years.

 2. How can I sow Scabiosa?

-It's best to start Scabiosa seeds indoors 6 to 8 weeks before the last expected frost.
-Direct sowing outdoors is also possible in early spring, as soon as the risk of frost has passed.
+It is best to sow Scabiosa seeds indoors 6 to 8 weeks before the last expected frost.
+You can also sow directly outdoors in early spring, as soon as the risk of frost has passed.

-Sow the seeds shallowly, covering them with a thin layer of soil (about 0.5 cm).
+Sow the seeds shallowly and cover them with a thin layer of soil (about 0.5 cm).
 Some varieties require light to germinate.

-For successful germination, a constant temperature of 18-21°C is ideal.
+A constant temperature of 18-21°C is ideal for successful germination.

 3. When is the best time to harvest Scabiosa for a vase?